Dodge Charger Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-• High-risk insureds with multiple violations and an at-fault accident could pay up to $3,528
+• High-risk insureds with serious driving violations could pay upwards of $3,528

 View Chart as Image